-The Plan Committee Paychex, Inc. 401(k) Incentive Retirement Plan Rochester, New York 14625
+Paychex, Inc. 401(k) Incentive Retirement Plan Committee Paychex, Inc. 401(k) Incentive Retirement Plan

-We have audited the accompanying statements of net assets available for benefits of the Paychex, Inc. 401(k) Incentive Retirement Plan as of December 31, 2011 and 2010, and the related statements of changes in net assets available for benefits for the years then ended.
+We have audited the accompanying statements of net assets available for benefits of Paychex, Inc. 401(k) Incentive Retirement Plan as ofDecember 31, 2012 and 2011, and the related statements of changes in net assets available for benefits for the years then ended.
 These financial statements are the responsibility of the Plan's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.